First-Order Logical Duality: Topological Representation

-is a topological groupoid (i.e.\ the source, target, identity, inverse, and composition maps are all continuous). \begin{proof} Straightforward verification. \end{proof} \end{lemma} It is clear that if we are presented with a basic open set
+satisfying the usual axioms.
+Recall that a topological groupoid is said to be \emph{open} if the source and target maps are open.
+We verify (cf \cite{butz:98b}) that $G_{\theory}$ and $X_{\theory}$ form an open topological groupoid, denoted by $\thry{G}_{\theory}$.
+Note that if we are presented with a basic open set